fleetdm/fleet/handbook/finance/README.md

 ```

 5. If any accounts will become overdue within a week, reply in thread to the slack post, mention the opportunity owner of the account, and ask them to notify their contact that Fleet is still awaiting payment.
+6. If Finance is still awaiting a PO one week after the opportunity has been closed/won, reply to the thread in the Slack post, mention the CSM, and ask them to follow up with their customer contact.
-6. Review the [billing cycles](https://fleetdm.lightning.force.com/lightning/r/Report/00OUG000000yGjR2AU/view) report in SFDC for customers on multiyear deals.
+7. Review the [billing cycles](https://fleetdm.lightning.force.com/lightning/r/Report/00OUG000000yGjR2AU/view) report in SFDC for customers on multiyear deals.
 For any customers due for invoicing within the next week, create an issue on the Finance board.

 ### Obtain a copy of Fleet's W-9